AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/fusion-release-activity/fusion-release-archive/fusion-release-archive-2020/fusion-nov-30.md

 product-area: workfront-integrations
 keywords: fusion
 navigation-topic: fusion-release-activity
-title: Workfront Fusion release activity: Week of November 30, 2020
+title: "Workfront Fusion release activity: Week of November 30, 2020"
 description: This page describes all enhancements made in Adobe Workfront Fusion the week of November 30, 2020.
 ---